Selena Gomez’s Past With Justin Beiber Reveals Cause For Woes Over The Weeknd

 — Nathaly (@itz_ur_girl_) February 20, 2017

-Now Selena seems to have the same infatuation with her newest boyfriend The Weeknd.
-Selena, 24, was caught kissing her new 27-year-old beau a few weeks back, which put this relationship on social media trends along with making it big headline entertainment news.
+Now, Selena seems to have the same infatuation with her newest boyfriend, The Weeknd.
+Selena, 24, was caught kissing her new 27-year-old beau a few weeks back, which caused this relationship to trend on social media while also making headlines in entertainment news.

 Chris Classen posted Selena Gomez's coat she wearing while arriving in Atlanta one week ago! pic.twitter.com/Hkl6J6k6io